Tap Into Pittsburgh Water

 Our transition to Pittsburgh Water signifies a new era – one with renewed emphasis on water quality, reliability, public health, and our environment.

 As a publicly owned and operated water utility, Pittsburgh Water works for you.
-While our name is changing, we retain our responsibility of stewardship over Pittsburgh's critical water services, and our commitment to strategic reinvestment of ratepayer dollars into our water system.
+While our name has changed, we retain our responsibility of stewardship over Pittsburgh's critical water services, and our commitment to strategic reinvestment of ratepayer dollars into our water system.
 From our ongoing achievements in bringing lead levels to historic lows, to an increased focus on water accessibility and assistance programs for vulnerable customers, Pittsburgh Water is reaffirming our mission to protect public health and the environment.
-We've made tremendous progress in the past few years, and we have our sights set on an ambitious future.

-We're moving forward with a clear vision to transform Pittsburgh’s water system, with a modernized infrastructure that's poised to deliver more secure and reliable water services for decades to come.
+We've made tremendous progress in the past several years, and we have our sights set on an ambitious future.
+Our organization is moving forward with a clear vision to transform Pittsburgh’s water system, with a modernized infrastructure that's poised to deliver secure and reliable water services for decades to come.
+That's why we're taking this opportunity to reintroduce ourselves to the communities we serve.

 Explore Our Progress